NASA-SW-VnV/ikos/README.md

 ### IKOS could not find LLVM

-If you used homebrew to install LLVM, remember to add the LLVM directory to your path:
+If you used Homebrew on MAC OS X to install LLVM, remember to add the LLVM directory to your path:

 ```
 $ export PATH="$(brew --prefix)/opt/llvm37/lib/llvm-3.7/bin:$PATH"
 ```

-If you have a custom LLVM installation, you shall use the environment variable LLVM_INSTALL:
+If you have a custom LLVM installation, you shall use the environment variable `LLVM_INSTALL`:

 ```
 $ export LLVM_INSTALL=/path/to/llvm